2005

 A SIMPLE QUESTION THAT LEADS TO OTHERS…

-• it bends and straightens quickly
+• it bends and then quickly straightens,

-• it bends at the base
+• it bends at the base (without fracture),

 crop circle 2024 site web france